Wassim067/Documentation_about_Figma/README.md

 - Select your element/s and right click to group or press Ctrl + G
 - Name your group
-- Places groups inside groups for each section of your page to improve readability once your page gets large
+- Place groups inside groups for each section of your page to improve readability once your page gets large

 ![image](https://user-images.githubusercontent.com/97837907/198848498-5e15d901-73db-4b34-a6aa-e62266ad0873.png)